Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

   - Once a user adds a theory and posts it, it is visible to the community on the browse page.

-  - The browse page will include a section for theories posted by the web site's creator and another section posted by the community.
+  - The browse page will include a section for theories posted by the website's creator and another section posted by the community.

   #### Navigation Bar